 Insights into the work

-Insights into the work contains three major elements that helps with explorations all of the aspects on music piece.
+Insights into the work contain three major elements that help with the exploration of all of the aspects of the music piece.
 This is usually done in the first lesson.

-Getting to know genre – By asking the questions What is Waltz?
+Getting to know the genre – By asking the questions What is Waltz?
 Can the student name the musical characteristics of the waltz?
-Can the student name the waltzes learn before?
+Can the student name the waltzes learned before?